 Riverstart Solar Park will be compatible with other land uses and will provide a stable form of income to local landowners.
 Millions of dollars will be paid to the solar park’s landowners through the life of the project.
 These supportive landowners participate in long-term lease agreements.

-Riverstart Solar Park will consist of thousands of photovoltaic solar panels mounted on a single-axis tracking system for a combined output of 200 MW.
+Riverstart Solar Park will consist of thousands of photovoltaic solar panels.
 Photovoltaic solar cells have no moving parts and convert sunlight directly into electricity via the photoelectric effect.
 This direct-current electricity is then collected, transformed into alternating-current, and finally enters the electrical grid through a substation after being converted to the proper voltage.